pauljickling/notes/css/variables.md

 ```

 Like many newer CSS features, it is unavailable in Internet Explorer, but if that is not a target browser custom properties can be a nice way to simplify your stylesheet.

+## Imports

+If you are working with multiple CSS files it can be useful to have a file that contains your variables that you import into your other files.
+You can do this by including `@import "{relative/path/to/file}"` at the top of your file.